-The world has never been so thrilled ever before when the news about the progress in COVID 19 vaccine development came out of Oxford University.
-The medical community as well as the laymen all over the world has been eagerly waiting for months to hear such news.
-When it came everyone was searching for the team and its leader from Oxford’s Jenner Institute.
-That superhero in a lab coat is none other than Professor Sarah Gilbert, (Professor of Vaccinology, Jenner Institute & Nuffield Department of Clinical Medicine).
+The world has never been so thrilled ever before when the news about COVID 19 vaccine development came out of Oxford University.
+The medical community and laymen worldwide were eagerly waiting for months to hear such news.
+When it came, everyone was searching for the team and its leader from Oxford’s Jenner Institute.
+That superhero in a lab coat is none other than Professor Sarah Gilbert -Professor of Vaccinology, Jenner Institute & Nuffield Department of Clinical Medicine.

 Author: Naveena Claris